apurv101/task_execution_engine/hld_doc_v2.md

 ### Purpose

 - Store main tasks, instructions, action histories, and their statuses.
-- Enable retrieval and updating of tasks and instructions for processing.
+- Enable retrieval and updating of tasks and instructions.

 ### Collections